-If you are lucky enough to be able to shop at a farmers market, use this as an opportunity to find out what’s in season, what keeps well, how the produce is grown etc.
+If you are lucky enough to be able to shop at a farmers market, there’s your opportunity to find out what’s in season, what keeps well, how the produce is grown, etc.

 The seed and variety selection (think GMOs), as well as the type of agriculture used to grow your food, will have an impact on how natural and nutrient-rich it is.

 Organic is best, in terms of food quality and environmental impact (think less junk for the earth too).
 But as eating completely organic is unfeasible for most of us, focusing on the Dirty Dozen might be a good start.